michaelbZA/my-website/content/posts/python-series/08-python-foundations-testing-debugging.md

 # Testing & Debugging: Building Reliable Financial Tools

-When working with financial data and calculations, accuracy isn't just important—it's essential.
+When working with financial data and calculations, accuracy is essential.
 A small bug in your code could mean reporting incorrect figures, making flawed investment decisions, or even compliance issues.
 This post will guide you through testing and debugging techniques that ensure your financial Python code works correctly and reliably.

 ## Why Testing Matters in Finance